sinedie/SRT-DeepL-Translator/readme.md

 Geckodriver -v0.24.0

 ## Features to add
-- Set language to traslate before start translation
+- Use voice recognition to generate the subtitles
-- Use voice recognition and generate the subtitles
+- Use OCR to extract forced subtitles